shilangyu/uni-notes/discrete_math/relations.md

 1. $(\forall x \in X)(\exists j \in I)(x \in A_j)$
 2. $(\forall i, j \in I)(i \neq j \implies A_i \cap A_j = \emptyset)$

+---

+1. quotient set: set of all equivalence classes